hbivnm/hbivnm-tf2-config/README.md

 ```

 ## DISCLAIMER
-This config is what works best for me and have been used on two unique systems:
+This config is what works best for me and have been tested and used on two separate systems:
 - AMD Ryzen 9 3900X
 - NVIDIA GTX 1080TI
 - 48gb RAM @ 3600MHz